Singing Therapy for Aphasia: How to Recover Communication Skills

 Why Singing Therapy for Aphasia Works

-To overcome aphasia and regain your communication skills, you must promote the brain’s ability to make adaptive changes, neuroplasticity.
-Neuroplasticity allows your brain to rewire functions affected by stroke to healthy, unaffected regions of the brain.
+To overcome aphasia and regain your communication skills, you must promote the brain’s ability to make adaptive changes, called neuroplasticity.
+Neuroplasticity is your brain’s ability to restructure so that neurons can take over functions that damaged neurons are no longer able to execute.
+This can include a right hemisphere learning to complete tasks that the left hemisphere had previously controlled.

 The best way to promote neuroplasticity is through repetition.
 Task-specific and highly repetitive practice reinforces demand for that function in the brain, which encourages neuroadaptive changes.

-Singing therapy for aphasia is effective because it encourages individuals to repetitively practice their language skills while engaging the right hemisphere of the brain.
-This may help promote the carryover of language skills to the right side of the brain.
+Singing therapy for aphasia is effective because it encourages individuals to practice their language skills while engaging the right hemisphere of the brain.
+This may help promote the carryover of language skills to the right side of the brain, especially if repeated.

 Additionally, consistently training individuals to use common phrases can help those with Broca’s aphasia compensate for difficulties forming sentences or finding the right words to say.

 Ultimately, singing therapy serves as an engaging form of speech therapy that encourages individuals to repetitively practice singing the words they want to say.
 The more they practice, the stronger new neural connections for language functions should become.
-Over time, sung words may be able to transition into spoken words.
+Over time, sung words may become spoken words.

 Singing Therapy for Aphasia: Key Points